 In my shop there is a small area I share with other tenants with some food storage and a fridge and microwave, so I decided to close it off to keep the dust out and add a bunch of wall and loft storage space.
 The frame is all 2×4 construction, fastened together with 3″ deck screws (because I had an …

-This is a mission style 2 panel door made from a really old piece of pine and a piece of glass salvaged from a junk door I found in the trash.
+This is a mission style 2 panel door made from a really old piece of reclaimed pine and a piece of glass salvaged from a door I found in the trash.
 The piece of pine belonged to my great-grandfather who’s daughter (my grandmother) still lives in the house that he built back in the 50s.
-Joints between the pieces are …
+Joints between the pieces of …

 Happy Valentine’s Day.
 Think before you buy, your money casts a vote.
 Reclaim.
 Upcycle.
 Vase made from a scrap piece of LVL structural beam, flowers made from salvaged metal from a broken printer — both of which were saved from the dumpster & the landfill.

 Built-in renovating an old house to fit a larger fridge on the back side.
 Made from tongue and groove fir paneling with a fir countertop.
 Partnered with reused and new cabinets at the base.

 New set of garage steps to replace a single box step that had seen better days.
 New stairs include composite decking to match to outside decks, smaller riser height to make them easier to climb, and a hand rail.